lefrenzel/noxydra.nvim/README.md

 > Your fork's URL will be something like that:
 > `https://github.com/<your_github_username>/noxydra.nvim.git`

-You likely want to removee `lazy-lock.json` from your fork's.
+You likely want to remove `lazy-lock.json` from your fork's.

 ### Clone noxydra.nvim